ikod/dlang-requests/README.md

 `(schema,host,port) -> connection` of opened connections, for subsequent usage.

 ### Streaming server response ###
-With `useStreaming`, you can receive response body as input range.
+When you plan to receive something really large in response (file download) you don't want to receive gigabytes of content into the response buffer.
+With `useStreaming`, you can receive response from server as input range.
+Elements of the range are chunks of data (of type ubyte[]).
 `contentLength` and `contentReceived` can be used to monitor progress:

 ```d